jayagullano/C3CodeChallenge/README.md

 ## Solution Notes

+This solution was built in React using the base libraries included from create-react-app.
+The reason this specific technology was chosen is due to the familiarity with the technology.
+React by default prevents against XSS security threats, and as there is an input to query the data this protects the application.
+React also have state management for its components, therefore managing all inputs does not require the use of additional libraries.

+The object model stems from the base index.js which queries the root <div> from the main page.
+Within React, the major component holding the solution to this challenge is within the App.js that is imported from the index.js.
+Within the App.js includes one major function, readFile(), used to retrieve the data from the CSV file where the function component App references.

 The following are the main steps used to solve this challenge.

-- Access the information file
+- Access the information file:
+	- The purpose of this step is to retrieve the file in order to search for specific filters.
 	- Using a fetch API to load all the data, then parse this to a string to make it maniputable.

 - Parse information received.
+	- The purpose of this step is to convert the file into a more manageable container which our program can manipulate according to our requirements.
 	- data.split('\n') will separate each new line into its own element, and slice() copies over this array.
 	- We now have a one-dimensional array, but each line is still a single string element.
-	- We can separate each individual line using the comma as a delimiter, using elem.split(',').
+	- We can separate each individual line using the comma as a separator, using elem.split(',').
 	- We shift the table to remove the initial template line from the .csv file then return the array as a resolution value.

 - Create display for filtering.
+	- The purpose of this step is to have a display where the user can enter the value that we want to search from the data, be able to search by certain categories, like city, state, country, etc, and to be able to submit the form.
-	- This requires an input, a filter type, submit button.
+	- This requires an input box, a filter type via a select dropdown list, and a submit button all held within a form.
 	- We also include React state hooks to deal with the changing values and upon submission perform the calculations to filter the data.

 - Filter data using Algorithm.
+	- The purpose of this step is once the user submits the form to find the total addresses, this algorithm will be called to find the data.
 	- We create three functions to handle the changes in the input box and drop list and the submission of form.
 		- We can check if this data is in fact being by displaying to console.